Iran–Qatar relations: Bilateral relations

 In 1969, during Shah Mohammad Reza Pahlavi's regime, Iran and Qatar signed a demarcation agreement.

 Throughout the Iran–Iraq War (1980–1988), Qatar supported Saddam Hussein's Iraq financially by providing large loans and cash gifts.
 Iran's claim in May 1989 that one-third of Qatar's North Field gas reservoir lay under Iranian waters was later resolved by an agreement to exploit the field jointly.

-Qatar has maintained cordial relations with Iran.
-In 1991, following the end of the Gulf War, the former emir of Qatar Hamad bin Khalifa welcomed Iranian participation in Persian Gulf security arrangements, however, due to resistance from other Persian Gulf Arab States these never came into fruition.
+Qatar and Iran have maintained cordial relations.
+In 1991, following the end of the Gulf War, the emir of Qatar Hamad bin Khalifa welcomed Iranian participation in Persian Gulf security arrangements, but was overturned by other Gulf States.
 However, Qatar maintains security cooperation with Iran through bilateral ties.
 Additionally, plans were in progress in 1992 to pipe water from the Karun River in Iran to Qatar, but after local resistance in Iran, this was laid to rest.

-In February 2010, during a Q&A session following U.S. Secretary of State Hillary Clinton’s speech at the US-Islamic World Forum in Doha, Prime Minister Sheikh Hamad bin Jassim bin Jaber Al Thani conceded that if Iran’s nuclear program spurs "a nuclear race in the region, it will be an unhealthy race for all".
-Sheikh Jaber also advocated for “direct dialogue between Iran and the United States.”
+In February 2010, during a Q&A session following U.S. Secretary of State Hillary Clinton's speech at the US-Islamic World Forum in Doha, Prime Minister Sheikh Hamad bin Jassim bin Jaber Al Thani conceded that if Iran's nuclear program spurs "a nuclear race in the region, it will be an unhealthy race for all".
+Sheikh Jaber also advocated for "direct dialogue between Iran and the United States."

-In May 2010, Emir of Qatar Sheikh Hamad bin Khalifa Al Thani and Syrian President Bashar al Assad expressed support for Turkish-led efforts to bring about a diplomatic resolution to the dispute over Iran's nuclear program.
+In May 2010, Emir of Qatar Sheikh Hamad bin Khalifa Al Thani and Syrian President Bashar al-Assad expressed support for Turkish-led efforts to bring about a diplomatic resolution to the dispute over Iran's nuclear program.
 Turkish officials proposed to mediate direct talks between Iran's top nuclear negotiator Saeed Jalili and EU foreign policy chief Catherine Ashton.

 In May 2021, former president Mahmoud Ahmadinejad revealed that former Emir of Qatar Sheikh Hamad Bin Khalifa Al Thani paid $57 million in ransom to free 57 IRGC fighters captured by an armed opposition group in southern Damascus in late 2012.

+In July 2023, Emir Sheikh Tamim bin Hamad Al Thani received Iranian Foreign Minister Hossein Amirabdollahian in Doha.
+They discussed the further development of trade ties, bilateral relations, and holding a joint economic commission in the future.

+Qatar mediated a deal between the United States and Iran, which saw the release of five prisoners in each country and the unfreezing of US$6 billion of Iranian funds in September 2023, which had been frozen due to sanctions imposed by the U.S. Iranian Deputy Foreign Minister for Political Affairs Ali Bagheri, who was Iran's lead negotiator during the mediation efforts, thanked the government of Qatar for the efforts to "free Iran’s financial resources" and attention to bilateral and multilateral relations.
+During the 78th session of the United Nations General Assembly, Qatari officials set up meetings with both countries, hoping to make progress on further talks regarding Iran's uranium enrichment and export of drones.